tryigit/PlayIntegrityFix/README.md

 > This module permanently removes Magisk 32bit support!
 The only way to restore 32bit is to reinstall magisk and reinstall other zygisk modules.
 So, install it with this in mind.

 # China?
 Since all users generally use this module, China Rom developments are integrated into this module.
-So this module is recommended for China Rom.
+So this module is recommended for Official China Rom.

 # Features
 + **Set motherboard to MP**